sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/SowmyaViswanathanWiki.md

+Week#7

+Integration of different modules was begun.
+We all sat down to integrate our code.
+Around 70% of the work is completed.
+Integration with the levels is remaining.

+XP Core Value: Communication

+Week#7

+We had a meeting and we arrived at a conclusion that integration of the different modules had to be started.
+We met couple of times during the week to integrate different modules.
+We even communicated through phone calls to get out code working.
+Around 25-30% of the work is still pending.

 Week#6

 Design Pattern was changed to CHain of Responsibility pattern for the Level 2 Enemy module as it fit the requirements better.
 The design pattern has been implemented and the code has been uploaded in the github.
 Started working on the BDD scenarios.